jhnbyrn/951-KLR-PAGES/rpm_constants.md

 It's worth looking at the structure of the maps first before we dive into the code - that should make it much easier to understand what's going on.

-What we have is a series of one-axis maps - twleve of them.
+What we have is a series of one-axis maps - twelve of them.
 Each one has 9 entries.
 The first entry is the RAM location that will be used to store the value we look up from that map.
 The remaining 8 values are the actual map values for the 8 possible rpm ranges.
 These maps begin at 0x925.
 Here's the first map and a little bit of the second one, just to illustrate the structure we're dealing with (I've shown the RAM locations as hex and the map values as decimal to highlight the difference in their purpose):

 Location| Value
 --------|------